MastodonC/witan.models.demography/doc/intro.md

 <br>

-## School rolls projections
+## School roll projections

-There is one possibility to produce school rolls projections
+There is the possibility to produce school roll projections

 <br>